ashtoshsharansrivastava/NeuroTrack/README.md

 Wokwi Online Simulator

 🚀 Getting Started: Wokwi Simulation
-This section covers how to run the current simulation, which uses an MPU6050 to generate a dynamic waveform to test our data pipeline.
+This section covers how to run the current simulation, which uses a potentiometer to generate a variable analog signal to test our data pipeline.

 Prerequisites
 Python: Ensure you have Python 3.8+ installed.